KarthikKumarDev/docker-demos/cheat-sheet.md

 	- Build a DockerFile and provide a User friendly name to use it
         - `docker  build -t <docker-name>:<tag> .`
     - Build Dockerfile with special names.
 Like "Dockerfile.dev"
-        - `docker buil -f Dockerfile.dev .`
+        - `docker build -f Dockerfile.dev .`

 1. Docker Compose
     - Orchestrate multiple containers